vroger11/vroger11.github.io/index.md

 More specifically in unsupervised learning using techniques such as feature learning or attention learning.

 In my thesis I will adapt Deep Neural Networks techniques in a few-shots context for speech signals.
-To have more information about it, look into [my first year review as a PhD student post](/phd/2019/10/12/first-year-review-as-a-phd-student.html).
+To have more information about it, look into [my first-year review as a PhD student post](/phd/2019/10/12/first-year-review-as-a-phd-student.html).

 # Contact
 *  **Emails:**